 Yes.
-Your students will be receiving college credit for their dual enrollment courses, so it is imperative that they undergo the exact rigor and expectations of students attending the college.
+Your students will be receiving college credit for their college credit plus courses, so it is imperative that they undergo the exact rigor and expectations of students attending the college.
 To insure that these conditions are met, the instructors are required to follow all the college guidelines and use the college text, syllabi, course materials, and grading procedures.

 Your instructors must attend an orientation meeting before starting a new course.
 They are also required to attend Departmental professional development workshops once per semester.

-Stark State assigns a mentor to each dual enrollment instructor.
+Stark State assigns a mentor to each college credit plus instructor.
 Mentors supply the adjuncts with all required instructional materials, schedule classroom visits, provide support, and answer questions.
 This provides a great collaboration tool for the school district and college.

 You can approach the Academic Outreach Director about offering any course to your students that is taught at Stark State or online.
 When considering what courses you would like to offer, ask yourself these questions –

 - Do we have an instructor available that meets the college guidelines for adjunct status?